 To me, eleven dollars for a pound of meat was a surprise, to say the least.
 I couldn’t help but wonder, why is oxtail so expensive?

 Oxtail is a delicacy in many cultures.
 It’s a slice of gelatin-rich meat, meaning that when cooked, oxtail melts in your mouth.
-Its texture and cultural popularity explain part of the cost, but what really makes oxtail expensive is supply and demand.

 Consider this, most oxen weigh between 400 and 900 pounds, but oxtails only weigh about 6 pounds – that’s less than one percent of an ox’s body.
 So, because there is so little tail meat to go around, oxtail costs more than most parts of a bovine.

 Oxtail Costs More Because It Is A Luxury Meat